-Adding a citizenship question to the census would harm immigrant communities for decades to come.
+Asking about citizenship status on the census would harm immigrant communities for decades to come.

 The goal of the census is to collect an accurate count of residents.
-Experts worry that adding a question about citizenship would scare many immigrants from responding.
+In March 2018, the Trump-Pence administration said it would add a question about citizenship on the 2020 Census.
+Experts worried that doing so would scare many immigrants from responding.
 The effect would be an undercount of immigrant communities, which could skew their political representation and cause them to lose out on federal funding, including for health care programs.

 Census data helps the government determine where to disperse federal tax dollars for Medicaid, the Children’s Health Insurance Program (CHIP), Title X, and other vital health care programs.Planned Parenthood Action Fund

 The Commerce Department and Census Bureau faced six lawsuits from states, cities and groups that want the citizenship question off — including a suit that alleged the addition was motivated by discrimination and would result in less political power in places where many immigrants live.
 The January 2019 ruling that blocked the question indicated suspicion of the administration’s motivations, stating: "The court can… infer from the various ways in which Secretary Ross and his aides acted like people with something to hide that they did have something to hide."USA Today